 Felice Gerwitz – Author, Publisher, Podcaster, and Co-Author: Creation Science Unit Studies

-The Charlotte Mason method is named for its founder, an educator dedicated to breathing life into the predominantly utilitarian schooling methods she saw around her in Victorian England.
+The Charlotte Mason method of homeschooling is named for its founder, an educator dedicated to breathing life into the predominantly utilitarian schooling methods she saw around her in Victorian England.
 At its very basic, a CM approach asserts that a child is a person and that the function of education is to address the whole person, not just his mind.
 The hallmarks of this homeschooling method are using living (ie, “real”) books in lieu of textbooks, short lessons, the practice of narration, and nature study and the keeping of nature journals.

 In our home, we embrace the words of Miss Mason: “Education is an Atmosphere, a Discipline, a Life.”
 While specific CM curriculum definitely exists, the heart of this approach lies less in following a specific checklist than in cultivating an environment where your family explores great ideas via literature, art, nature, and creative expression.
 Charlotte Mason has set us free to live and learn together as a family, instead of in prescribed boxes!
 On a day to day basis, this might look like my family gathered together in our living room, listening to the next chapter in a classic book, or sitting ‘round our dining room table singing a timeless hymn, or all of us making detailed sketches of our newest bird sightings, or even a gentle study of English grammar… combined with a constant care to develop good habits and appetites.
 Pursuing a living education lifestyle has allowed my children to thrive academically, yes.
 But it’s also fostered a true spirit of autodidacticism that has knit us together with a beautiful family culture built on a shared love of exploring God’s world.